6 Cheap and Safe Ways to Pay International Invoices in 2024

 Go to WiseGo to OFX

-Best international money transfer apps
+Best international money transfer apps to pay invoices

-OFX: Send money to more than 150 countries in more than 50 currencies.
+• OFX: Send money to more than 150 countries in more than 50 currencies.
 OFX offers various money management tools, including risk management.

-Revolut: Pay bills in more than 30 currencies.
+• Revolut: Pay bills in more than 25 currencies.
 Tiered account options offer various services, including an interest-bearing account option.
 Revolut provides analytics tools to monitor spending.

-WorldRemit: Send money to more than 130 countries via the WorldRemit mobile app.
+• WorldRemit: Send money to more than 130 countries via the WorldRemit mobile app.
 An account can be funded using popular credit and debit cards, as well as ApplePay.
 WorldRemit offers 24/7 support in 6 different languages.

 2. Wise

-Wise is a specialist international money transfer provider that offers low, transparent fees, mid-market exchange rates, and fast transfers.
-With Wise, you can pay invoices and make recurring payments to more than 70 countries in more than 50 currencies.
-Launched in 2011 in the UK, Wise is trusted by more than 15 million customers worldwide to transfer money quickly, cheaply, and safely.
+Wise Business is a specialist in business account services, and an international money transfer provider that offers low, transparent fees, mid-market exchange rates, and fast transfers.
+With Wise, you can pay invoices and make recurring payments to more than 160 countries in more than 40 currencies.
+You can also get debit and expense cards for you and your team, and receive money in foreign currencies conveniently.
+Wise Business customers get extra perks including cloud accounting integrations, multi-user access, and a powerful API to streamline workflow.

 When is this a good option?